 - 3.8 MCSTs must also respond to an access request (i.e. provide access to the personal data) as soon as reasonably possible from the time the access request is received.
 If a MCST is unable to respond to an access request within 30 days after receiving the request, the MCST must inform the individual in writing within 30 days of the time by which it will be able to respond to the request.
 MCSTs may charge a reasonable fee for providing the requested access that reflects the time and effort required to respond to the access request. - 3.9 While the PDPA does not require that an access request be accompanied by a reason for making the request, as good practice, MCSTs could ask the applicant to be more specific as to what type of personal data is required, as well as the time and date the personal data was collected, to facilitate processing of the access request, or to determine whether the request falls within one of the prohibitions under section 21(3) of the PDPA or any exception in the Fifth or Sixth Schedule.
-MCSTs could also ask the applicant as to what form a CCTV footage extract could be provided in (e.g. screenshot or video footage), in order to fulfil the access request in the most cost efficient manner. - 3.10 In situations where access and correction requests are handled by managing agents, MCSTs should establish clear policies and processes for the handling of access and correction requests by these managing agents to ensure compliance with the PDPA. - 3.11 Please refer to Chapter 15 of the Advisory Guidelines on Key Concepts in the PDPA for further information relating to the Access and Correction Obligations, and the Guide to Handling Access Requests for more information on how organisations should respond to access requests.
+MCSTs could also ask the applicant as to what form a CCTV footage extract could be provided in (e.g. screenshot or video footage), in order to fulfil the access request in the most cost efficient manner. - 3.10 In situations where access and correction requests are handled by managing agents, MCSTs should establish clear policies and processes for the handling of access and correction requests by these managing agents to ensure compliance with the PDPA. - 3.11 Please refer to Chapter 15 of the Advisory Guidelines on Key Concepts in the PDPA for further information relating to the Access and Correction Obligations, as well as the Guide on Responsible Use of Biometric Data in Security Applications for more information on best practices for the collection, use, and disclosure of biometric data responsibly.
+The section on CCTVs in the Selected Topics Advisory Guidelines also provides examples relating to access requests.

-27 If the organisation determines that it is appropriate under section 21 of the PDPA and Part II of the Personal Data Protection Regulations 2014 to not provide some or all of the personal data requested, the organisation should keep the withheld personal data for a reasonable period - minimally 30 calendar days or longer after rejecting the access request - as the individual may seek a review of the organisation's decision.
+27 If the organisation determines that it is appropriate under section 21 of the PDPA and Part II of the Personal Data Protection Regulations 2021 to not provide some or all of the personal data requested, the organisation should keep the withheld personal data for a reasonable period - minimally 30 calendar days or longer after rejecting the access request - as the individual may seek a review of the organisation's decision.